Ed Maibach is the director of the George Mason University Center for Climate Change Communication

 The health benefits of the clean energy transition and climate change adaptation are well-established and recognized by a growing group of policy-makers, health care practitioners, and communities.
 Lesser-known, however, are the health benefits of interventions that capture carbon pollution from the atmosphere.

 Who might one turn to in order to learn more about these benefits?
 You could start with the folks at Regeneration Midwest, a group of farmers, food-and-farm activists, rural community organizers, local and regional food systems practitioners, consumer advocates, and scientists who are working across twelve Midwestern states to turn new ideas around the carbon-capturing practices of regenerative farming—a range of approaches to improve soil health that include farming practices like crop rotation—into on-the-ground and in-the-ground climate and health solutions.

-The team at Regeneration Midwest, which is co-led by farmer and soil conservation advocate Ann Wolf and agroecologist Rob Wallace, was awarded a Robert Wood Johnson Foundation Health and Climate Solutions grant to help turn an ongoing array of regenerative agriculture experiments in farm communities across the Midwest into a regional program that simultaneously redresses the interlocking problems of climate, population health, and health equity.
+The team at Regeneration Midwest, which is co-led by farmer and soil conservation advocate Ann Wolf and agroecologist Rob Wallace are working to turn an ongoing array of regenerative agriculture experiments in farm communities across the Midwest into a regional program that simultaneously redresses the interlocking problems of climate, population health, and health equity.

 So-called “regenerative farming” practices have enormous potential to capture heat-trapping pollution from the atmosphere and put it back in the ground where it belongs—and they can provide important health benefits for people in communities that embrace the regenerative farming practices.

 How so?
 It’s complicated, but the Regeneration Midwest team did an admirable job in explaining it simply and briefly: